Jesus-DSP/TAMIU-OS-Simulator-Project/PROCESS_TEST_DOCUMENTATION.md

 # Process Scheduling Test Cases Documentation

-This document explains the test cases implemented in the OS Simulator that demonstrate process creation, state changes, and execution across three CPU scheduling algorithms.
+This document explains the test cases implemented in the OS Simulator that demonstrate process creation, state changes, and execution with First Come First Served Scheduling Algorithm.

 ## Overview

-The simulator creates processes and shows state changes (NEW, READY, RUNNING, TERMINATED) while executing three different scheduling strategies: FCFS, SJF, and Round Robin.
+The simulator creates processes and shows state changes (NEW, READY, RUNNING, TERMINATED) with FCFS algorithm.

 ## Process Class Implementation